Kyle Farmer Player Props: Twins vs. Blue Jays

-After going 0-for-4 in his most recent game, Kyle Farmer and the Minnesota Twins take on the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 8:10 PM ET on Friday.
+The Minnesota Twins, including Kyle Farmer (.308 slugging percentage in past 10 games, including zero homers), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Target Field, Saturday at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Giants.
+In his previous game he had a hitless showing (0-for-4) against the Blue Jays.

 Kyle Farmer Game Info & Props vs. the Blue Jays